Taonga07/ChessGame/README.md

 ## Known Issues

-- [ ] customising the board makes the layout gow weird and game stops working
+- [x] customising the board makes the layout gow weird and game stops working
+- [x] for move in possible moves move out of range error fixed